andela-uawili/bucketlist-api/README.md

 ## Usage

 #### Installation
-1. Install of all package dependencies in your python setup or virtual environment.
+1. Install all the package dependencies in your python setup or virtual environment.
 ``` pip install -r requirements.txt ```

 2. Run the database creation and migration commands: